Post to Post Synchronicity No Coincidence

 by gildap

-Gilda,
+Dear Gilda,

 I just had one of those “O My God” moments while reading your post.
 Your quote about a gradual death versus an immediate annihilation hit me right at home, but what devastated me was the source of the quote: Llewellyn Vaughan-Lee.

-The Sufi, Vaughan-Lee says, are an Islamic sect out of old Persia, who wrote beautiful verses to their “Beloved.”
+The Sufis, Vaughan-Lee says, are an Islamic sect out of old Persia, who wrote beautiful verses to their “Beloved.”
 I interpreted the “Beloved” to be a joining of God with the Divine Self, in other words, God and me!

+My first encounter with the Sufi, however, was with a post I wrote stating that “To Serve God is to Serve Humanity.”
 I got one of those “See related stories” at the bottom of my article.
 Can’t Hurry God (Part III)

 I surfed to the site, something to do with a fellow’s “Sufi homeboy,” and I saw my exact message.
 But it was delivered a thousand years ago!
 By Sufis.
 Who believed you are in communion with God when you are in Service to Others.

-I took that to include not only humans, but animals and all of Creation.
+I took that to include not only humans, but animals and All of Creation.

 And now — for the third time (good things happen in threes, you know) — I come across a similar note [in your post].

 This ain’t no simple coincidence.
-This, my dear Watson, (as Mr. Holmes might say): is Synchronicity.
+This, my dear Watson, (as Mr. Holmes might say), is Synchronicity.

 Elementary synchronicity!